NickReshetov/CarMonitoringSystem/README.md

 <br/>
 <br/>
 3. Deployment suppose to be preatty strait forward and in this order.<br/>
+In addition you need to keep in mind backwards compatibility<br/>
 	- ApiGateway<br/>
 	- DataStore<br/>
 	- StatusesDashboard<br/>